 1. Extra Work

 A lot of people who are in a tight financial situation are often maxing out every paycheck.
 It’s not that they don’t have money coming in, it’s just that the money is flowing out very quickly.
 To solve this, they are either waiting for a pay raise or they are waiting for their business to expand.
 However, you can simply take on more work in your free time to generate more income.
 However, this can be quite challenging when you have a demanding full-time job and a family to tend to.
 Yet, this is still a great option especially today when you can work remotely.
-You can work from home after your day job and make some money using your current skill set or even something else that you have a passion for.
+You can work from home after your day job and make some money using your current skill set or even something else that you have a passion for like paid surveys online.

 2. Short Term Loans

 Many people use their credit cards when they are in a crunch, but if they are unable to pay back in a timely manner this option also evaporates.
 For others, it might be a poor credit score that is stopping them from getting additional financing while some are hesitant to ask a sibling or a friend for some extra cash.
 Rather than putting yourself through long legal processes, you should look at fast ways to borrow money and have access to cash regardless of your credit score.
 Plus, these options often have more relaxed payback periods, and that therefore means one less thing to worry about.
 This is especially useful if you are looking for money that you can use for an emergency house repair or some construction that you need to do in your business.